elotroalex/chiens/_texts/translation.md

 - Princess palm cutters,
 - snake charmers
 - you will not charm my unstoppable hourglass hands
-- and I come to this land where nothing presses
+- and I come to this land where nothing rocks the boat
-- lest all
-- fall asleep.
+- from fear that things won't find their sleep.

 ---